retrogrand/LogosOS/README.md

 **Short definition**

-> **LogosOS is a semantic governance layer that wraps LLMs and tools and turns them into named, auditable agents for specific contexts.**
+> **LogosOS is a semantic governance runtime that wraps LLMs and tools and turns them into named, auditable agents for specific contexts.**

 It treats **intelligence as relational**: